quentin-moquay/japanese-words-frequency/README.md

 Run the program.
 Parameter *limit* is an integer.
 This is the maximum words to put in each HTML file.

     ruby ./lib/main.rb :limit
+## Result
+You can see the last version in [here](https://quentin-moquay.github.io/japanese-words-frequency/)